 There exist truths in each of these statements.
 AND, like it or not, we are a community.
 A GLOBAL community.
 The hippies have been saying it for a long time now, “Think globally, act locally.”
 “Your healing is my healing.”
 And it’s TRUE!
 If you’re not doing OK, yes, take care of yourself.
 Please!
 Do it for yourself, and also for me, for your children, and for the rest of your community.
 Do it because we are all in this together.
 Do it because, if you are well, you are able to participate.
 If you cannot find a place inside of you that believes you are worthy, find a place outside of you where you can be of service.
 THIS is also self-care.
 This is what it means to belong or to be a part of something.
 THIS is the vital piece of healing that your autonomy didn’t tell you would keep you sick.
 It is healthy to need someone.
 It is healthy to be needed.
 It is also healthy to say no, I can’t help this time.
 It’s important to check in with your own innate wisdom and be responsible to yourself.
 Let’s just not get stuck in the same draining, selfish, or disempowering pattern.

-I live in Bali where people aren’t really getting sick (we can, or preferably can NOT, debate the accuracy of this statement or the current availability of ANY accurate information some other time).
+I live in Bali.
+The pandemic hasn’t hit hard here for whatever reason. (we can, or preferably can NOT, debate the accuracy of this statement or the current availability of ANY accurate information some other time).
 Regardless, I wear my mask, and I smile with my eyes when locals pump hand sanitizer on my hands.
 I’m out in public as little as possible, and when I am, I respect social distances.
-NOT BECAUSE IM AFRAID of viruses or judgment, but because of SOLIDARITY, COMMUNITY, COMPASSION, & RESPECT.
+Not because I’m afraid of viruses or judgment, but because of SOLIDARITY, COMMUNITY, COMPASSION, & RESPECT.

 I hate wearing a mask.
 It’s bloody hot here, and we don’t have access to those sexy fashion statements available in the western world.
 Yet, I will gladly ‘put myself out’ a bit if it comforts my neighbors.
 I would be late for an appointment if I saw someone fall on the street and need care.
 I would donate my spare afternoon to watch a kid whose parents needed a date night.
 I would wake up early or go to bed late to match the timezone of a friend who needed to talk.
 I would buy 10 bottles of Jamu instead of one to help the Balinese momma who’s been out of work since this whole thing (seriously though, anyone need any Jamu?)
 We take care of each other.
 This is interdependence.
 Fuck autonomy.
 Let’s be a community again.